 Feng Shui is about creating harmony in your space and your life.
-When your outer environment and your inner environment are balanced using Feng Shui principles you will be more relaxed, confident, and productive.
+When your outer and inner environments are balanced using Feng Shui principles, you will be more relaxed, confident, and productive.

 - Harmony in your space creates more ease and flow in your daily life.